 During the festival at Batu Caves, loyal devotees put themselves under a significant physical burden as an offering to their main man of the moment, Lord Murugan.
 They do this in return for answered prayers, the forgiveness of sins and for future favours.
 These intense physical duties are known in Tamil as a ‘Kavadi’.

 Kavadis are usually physical structures made out of steel rods and wood and decorated elaborately with bright colours, peacock feathers and pictures of other deities.
 However, kavadis can range from something as simple as carrying a pot of fresh cow’s milk (‘paal’) or rose water on top of your head, to a more serious act, such as cheek piercings that prevent a devotee from talking – the ultimate sacrifice, and a sign of total dedication.

 Most commonly, you’ll see small hooks attached to weights pierced through a devotee’s skin.
 In extreme situations, these hooks will be attached to a chariot, which will be pulled along by a believer.

-Many devotees undergo intense preparation to prepare their mind, body and soul in order to be resolute enough to carry a kavadi.
+Many devotees undergo intense preparation to prepare their minds, body and soul in order to be resolute enough to carry a kavadi.
 Some are put into a trance-like state, which allegedly stops them from feeling pain.
 Wounds are later treated with lemon juice and holy ash to prevent scarring.